 On the north side of the island and facing east onto Panormos Bay is the long and beautiful Panormos Beach.
 Two restaurants and one hotel serve this otherwise remote area, reachable only by private vehicle or taxi.
 Nude bathing tolerant, this beach because of its location is best suited during periods of southerly wind.

-is accessible only by private vehicle or taxi, Lia beach is a perfect place to escape the crowds.
-Its undeveloped state and single restaurant make it possible to enjoy the natural cycladic landscape surrounding this beautiful beach.
+is accessible only by private vehicle or taxi .
+Lia beach is a perfect place to escape the crowds.
+Its undeveloped state and single but upscale restaurant make it possible to enjoy the natural cycladic landscape surrounding this beautiful beach.

 Luxurious LifeStyle Destination